 - Do not accept checks.

-- Ask about the person you're dealing with another confirming source name, address and telephone number.
+- Ask about the person you're dealing with for the name, address, and telephone number.

-- Keep copies of all correspondence (emails, ads, letters, etc.) and details of the person.
+- Keep copies of all correspondence (emails, listings, letters, etc.) and details of the person.

 - If a deal seems too good to be true, there is every chance that this is the case.
 Refrain.

 - The majority of scams have one or more of these characteristics: